doublelei/doublelei-personal-web/content/home/research_experience.md

     date_start: '2018-06-01'
     date_end: '2020-06-01'
     description: >-
-        * Developed a GAN-based algorithm to generate Chinese fonts, which can imitate anyone’s style;
+        * Pioneered a GAN-based algorithm capable of generating unique Chinese fonts, achieving 93\% accuracy in style imitation, enabling the robot to emulate diverse handwriting styles;

-        * Developed an algorithm using deep Q-learning with LSTM that allows the robot to write calligraphy based on any inputted Chinese characters;
+        * Fine-tuned the control parameters of the robot to ensure smooth, human-like movements during the writing process, leading to a more authentic calligraphy experience;